prince0010/chess-microservices/Readme.md

 # LESSONS LEVEL 2 LOGIC

+## Important clarification

+1. The Table `LessonParentEnabled` means that lesson parent has been completed and and the next one lesson_parent disabled property is at false.

 ## Points logic

 1. Player has 30 seconds to solve the puzzle.
 Time is running down.